EvolvingSysadmin/Sysadmin-Toolkit/docs/Network-Enumeration.md

 - Tool: [Get-PortScan.ps1](/tools/network/Get-PortScan.ps1)
 - Description: PowerShell commands for scanning ports for a single IP address or range of IP addresses
 - Use Case: run these commands to obtain port information for a host or range of hosts
-- Usage: input relevent IP address information into the commands and run each individually depending on whether a range of ports of an IP or range of IPs for a single port should be scanned
+- Usage: input relevant IP address information into the commands and run each individually depending on whether a range of ports of an IP or range of IPs for a single port should be scanned

 ## Get-Traceroute.ps1
 - Tool: [Get-Traceroute.ps1](/tools/network/Get-Traceroute.ps1)
 - Description: PowerShell function that runs a network traceroute to the given target and sends ICMP to each networking hop to measure loss and latency
-- Use Case: run this script to enumerate network paths and obtain latency informatin about those paths
+- Use Case: run this script to enumerate network paths and obtain latency information about those paths
 - Usage: run `PS C:\> .\Get-Traceroute.ps1` to import the `Get-Traceroute` function into PowerShell
   - Command: `Get-Traceroute 8.8.4.4 -b 512`
   - Result: performs traceroute on IP address 8.8.4.4 with 512-byte ICMP packets